-Understand the social fibre of Limpopo in one go
+To quickly understand the social fibre of Limpopo

 Contemporary art, a first-hand experience